 We provide services to individuals as well as organisations.
 The exact data held will depend on the services to be provided.

 Where we engage with individuals, we may collect and process personal data in order to satisfy a contractual or operational obligation.
 We request that individuals only provide the personal data that is required for us to fulfill our contractual or operational obligation.

 Where data is collected for professional services, it is used for a number of purposes, as follows;

-- Oxford Aunts Care’s Carers and other Employees: We will process your data if you are currently one of our carers or you have expressed a wish to be a carer.
-If you are a carer we process your data to get you into a placement and to provide you with on-going support and training.
+o Oxford Aunts Care’s Carers and other Employees: We will process your data if you are currently one of our carers or you have expressed a wish to be a Carer.
+If you are a Carer we process your data to get you into a placement and to provide you with on-going support and training.

-- Clients: We will process your data if you are currently a client or you have expressed a wish to be a client.
-If you are a client we will process your data to get you an appropriate carer that suits your needs and to provide a high quality managed live in care service in accordance with our regulatory requirements.
+o Clients: We will process your data if you are currently a client or you have expressed a wish to be a client.
+If you are a client, we will process your data to get you an appropriate carer that suits your needs and to provide a high quality managed live in care service in accordance with our regulatory requirements.

-- Regulatory.
-In order for Oxford Aunts Care to do what it does, we may from time to time be required to collect and process personal data in order to fulfil regulatory, legal or ethical requirements.
+• Regulatory.
+In order for Oxford Aunts Care to do what it does, we may from time to time be required to collect and process personal data in order to fulfill regulatory, legal or ethical requirements.
 This may include (but is not limited to) the verification of identity of individuals.
 Personal data may also be passed on to the regulator as part of our regulatory requirements.